luyadev/luya/docs/guide/app-jsonld.md

 ## JsonLd

 Modern web applications needs to provide the websites informations in structure way for search engines, therefore you can use {{luya\web\JsonLd}}.
-The inheritation and full documentation is available at http://schema.org.
+The inheritation and full documentation about the schema itself is available under http://schema.org.

 ## Basic usage

-Every JsonLd property starts within a given group like `person`.
-The following list highlights just the most common used types:
+Every JsonLd property starts within a given type like `Person` the base of every type is `Thing`.
+The following list highlights the most common used types:

 |Name|Usage
 |----|-----